 Using MP3 Skype Recorder to Record Research Interviews

-As you can tell, there is a little bit of background noise in the recording the at the end the call drops slightly.
-But other than that the recording was pretty good.
-The advantage of have the two participants on different tracks is that you can easily clean out the background noise – probably from a laptop cooling system on either side!
+As you can tell, there is a little bit of background noise in the recording and at the end the call drops slightly.
+But other than that, the recording was pretty good.
+The advantage of having two participants on different tracks is that you can easily clean out the background noise – probably from a laptop cooling system on either side!
 Here’s what you get:

 A high quality audio recording of the research interview.
-On this post, I will not show you how to edit background noise (if you want me to – leave a comment below and I’ll create a short tutorial).
-However here is a short video, I promised, of how to install and set up MP3 Skype Recorder.
+If you want me to show you how to edit background noise leave a comment below and I’ll create a short tutorial.
+However here is a short video, as promised, of how to install and set up MP3 Skype Recorder.

 A Short Video Tutorial